 This is one that I’m very guilty of.
 When the clock hits 7:30 I usually dive right into our bedtime routines.
 I need to chill out and maybe you do too.
 Stressing and rushing through the bedtime routine helps no one.
 Those last few minutes before bed help to relax your child and are sweet, special moments together.
 Don’t miss out.
 Read a book with your child, cuddle a few minutes longer or use those few minutes to sit on their bed and just talk about their day.
 Slowing down sets the tone for the night and creates a more quiet, peaceful sleeping environment.

-2. Set the scene for nightly routines
+2. Set the scene for bedtime routines

 Make sure your child’s room is set up for good sleep.
 A cooler, dark, quiet room will help your little one to sleep better.
 We would often play a quiet instrumental CD before bed for the children.
 This was not only calming but also blocked out some of the sounds from the rest of the house.
 We don’t put night lights in our children’s rooms, we found that the darkroom really does help them to sleep better.
 We avoid drinks of water after dinner and that helps with the bathroom breaks in the middle of the night.